pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sg:`get_view(kind='2', /) -> BufferProxy`

-      Return an object which exports a surface's internal pixel buffer as a C level array struct, Python level array interface or a C level buffer interface.
-The new buffer protocol is supported.
+      Return an object which exports a surface's internal pixel buffer as a Python level array interface or a C level buffer interface.

       The kind argument is the length 1 string '0', '1', '2', '3',
       'r', 'g', 'b', or 'a'.
 The letters are case insensitive;